SUSTEN PASS, SWITZERLAND 🇨🇭

-SUSTEN PASS DRIVE
+DRIVING THE SUSTEN PASS

-The road reaches its peak at 2260 meter / 7414 ft above sea level and serves mainly tourism.
-If we had to compare the Susten to any other European pass we have driven, we would give it a five star superior rating.
-And like most other driving enthusiasts based in Switzerland we will always shout out "Susten Pass" if we're asked for our favourite driving road.
+The road reaches peak on 2260 meter / 7414 ft above sea level and serves mainly tourism.
+If we had to compare the Susten to any other European pass we have driven, we would give it a five star superior rating (together with the Grossglockner Pass in the Austrian Alps).
+And like most petrol heads and driving enthusiasts based in Switzerland we will always shout out "SUSTEN PAAASSSSS" if we're asked for our favourite driving road in the Swiss Alps.

-At then end of the Susten Pass visit the Aare Gorge.
+Towards the end of the Susten Pass visit the Aare Gorge.
 1400 metres of a river eroded pathway with incredible rock formations.
 Especially during hot summers the up to 200 metres deep gorge is a nice way to cool down.